Noobitious/htd-lync6-home-assistant/README.md

 4. **Energy-Saving Mode**:
    - Automatically turn off zones after a specified period of inactivity.
-   - **Use Case**: Save energy by turning off outdoor speakers left on after a BBQ.
+   - **Use Case**: Save energy by turning off outdoor speakers left on after a BBQ becausey our teens wandered off and of course left the system on.
      ```yaml
      service: media_player.htd_energy_saving
      data: